-X.Activate

--- a procedure call assuming X has (see 6.4)
+Control.Seize -- an entry of a protected object (see 9.4)

--- a tagged type

-Control.Seize

--- an entry of a protected object (see 9.4) '''
+''' Cashier.Append -- a prefixed view of a procedure (see 3.9.4) Control.Seize -- an entry of a protected object (see 9.4) '''

 4.1.4 Attributes

 5 In general, the name in a prefix of an attribute_reference (or a range_attribute_reference) has to be resolved without using any context.
 However, in the case of the Access attribute, the expected type for the prefix has to be a single access type, and if it is an access-to-subprogram type (see 3.10.2) then the resolution of the name can use the fact that the profile of the callable entity denoted by the prefix has to be type conformant with the designated profile of the access type.